hargoniX/bachelor/thesis/thesis.typ

   - VBus/IO
   - Dataspaces
 = Rust
-We choose to use the Rust programming language for the entire implementation due to three key factors:
+We chose to use the Rust programming language for the entire implementation due to three key factors:
 1. It is memory safe by default while at the same time being competitive with the likes of C/C++ in terms of performance.